 I’m floored.
 And by floored, I mean I’m currently laying on the floor, soothing my aching bones from the exhaustion that has joyfully consumed my body.
 5,000 copies of Family Table are currently sitting in my God-forsaken basement awaiting their destiny on your kitchen counter!
 The book is done.
 The book is here.
 The book is for

 I believe in farm life.
 And here’s why.
 My dear, sweet, ever-working husband is putting the finishing touches on our 9 foot farm table.
 It’s been in the works since early summer and to say I’m excited to see this project coming to a close is an understatement.
 I’ve always dreamed of a table just

 If I could sum up why it is we do everything we do… … the early morning milkings… …. the cleaning out of the chicken coop… … the tending, caring, and slaving over the garden beds… … the answer is actually quite clean and easy.
 It’s the food.
 We do what we do for the

-Two weeks ago, we said goodbye to our beloved ram lamb Guido, and hello to the most delicious meat I’ve ever tasted.
+Here’s how to butcher a lamb… Two weeks ago, we said goodbye to our beloved ram lamb Guido, and hello to the most delicious meat I’ve ever tasted.
 Okay – next to our homegrown chicken and pork, of course.
 But this lamb stands alone.
 WOW.
 If you’re on the fence, come to my farm.
-I’ll roast you a rump roast that’s
+I’ll

 Chicken feet.
 The feets of the chicken.
 Boys and girls, that’s what we’re talking about today.
 Now, don’t go gettin’ all grossed out.
 Y’all are familiar with our ideals for our farm.
 Nothing gets wasted.
 And why on Earth Americans wasted these wonderful morsels is beyond me.
 We’ll eat fast food but we won’t simmer chicken